 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-- Active Sourdough Starter- Make sure your starter is bubbly and active before you start.
-If you only have fresh discard (less than a few days old), that can work too โ just know the dough might take a bit longer to rise.
+- Active Sourdough Starter- Make sure your starter is bubbly and active before mixing.
+You can also use fresh sourdough discard (1โ2 days old), but the dough may take longer to rise.

 - Kosher Salt- Enhances flavor.
 I use Diamond Crystal Kosher Salt (2.8 grams per teaspoon).
-If youโre using Mortonโs or table salt, use half as much or weigh it out for best results.
+If using Mortonโs or table salt, use about half the amount or weigh for accuracy.

 Tips for Success

-Step 4: Bulk fermentation.
-Cover and let rise until doubledโabout 4โ12 hours depending on your kitchen.
+Step 5: Bulk fermentation.
+Cover and let dough rise until puffy and doubled (4โ12 hours).

 Baker's Timeline

-Hereโs a sample schedule to help you plan your sโmores sourdough bread:
+Use this sample timeline to help plan out your maple oat sourdough bread:

 - 8:00 PM (Night Before): Feed your starter.

-Note: Rise times will vary depending on the strength of your starter and the temperature of your kitchen and dough.
-Always rely on visual cuesโlike when your dough has doubled in sizeโrather than just the clock.
+Note: Rise times can vary depending on the strength of your starter and the temperature of your kitchen and dough.
+Use visual cuesโlike when your dough has doubled in sizeโrather than the clock.

 How to Store

-Store sliced or unsliced sourdough sโmores bread in a bread box or airtight container at room temperature for up to 3 days.
+Keep your maple oat sourdough, whole or sliced, in a bread box or airtight container at room temperature for up to 3 days.

-For longer storage, slice the bread and freeze it in a freezer-safe bag for up to 3 months.
-Thaw at room temperature, or warm it in the toaster or oven before serving.
+For longer storage, slice and freeze in a freezer-safe bag for up to 3 months.
+To enjoy, thaw at room temperature or warm slices in the toaster or oven.

 Serving Suggestions